Icon CheckLast updated: February 27, 2023

 Excellent Savings Opportunities

-As we’ve mentioned, Allstate offers a FullPay discount that allows you to save when you pay your full policy premium at once.
+As we’ve mentioned, Allstate offers a FullPay discount that allows you to save when you pay your full policy premium upfront.
 Allstate also offers discounts for the following:

 • Anti-lock brakes